Buddy Reed

-Michael Elliott Reed (born April 27, 1995) is an American professional baseball pitcher and former outfielder for the Long Island Ducks of the Atlantic League of Professional Baseball.
+Michael Elliott Reed (born April 27, 1995) is an American professional baseball pitcher and former outfielder for the Kansas City Monarchs of the American Association of Professional Baseball.

 Early life and education

 Reed attended St. George's School in Middletown, Rhode Island on an ice hockey scholarship.
 At St. George's, he played baseball, hockey and soccer.
 He held multiple scholarship offers to play NCAA Division I ice hockey.

 Amateur career

-Reed was drafted by the Texas Rangers in the 35th round of the 2013 Major League Baseball Draft.
+Reed was drafted by the Texas Rangers in the 35th round of the 2013 Major League Baseball draft.
 He did not sign and attended the University of Florida where he played college baseball for the Florida Gators.

 As a freshman at Florida in 2014, Reed started 51 of 60 games, hitting .244 over 172 at-bats.
 After a 1–14 start in his sophomore year in 2015, he started wearing glasses on the field.
 That year he started 69 of 70 games and hit .305/.367/.433 with four home runs, 47 runs batted in (RBI) and 18 stolen bases.
 After the season, he played for the United States collegiate national team during the summer.
 In 2015, he batted .305 with four home runs and 47 RBIs.
 As a junior in 2016, he batted .262 with four home runs, 32 RBIs and 24 stolen bases.